Does Medicare Cover End-Stage Renal Disease?

 Once you sign up, your Part D prescription drug coverage begins at either the same time as your Original Medicare coverage begins or the first month after you request Part D coverage, whichever comes last.

 Medicare Part B will cover transplant drugs and most medications you need for dialysis treatment once you’ve enrolled in Medicare coverage for ESRD.
-But you’ll need a Part D prescription drug plan to help cover costs of prescription drugs you may require for other conditions, such as high blood pressure or diabetes.
+But you’ll need a Part D prescription drug plan to help cover costs of the prescription drugs you may require for other conditions, such as high blood pressure or diabetes.

 Medicare Coverage for End-Stage Renal Disease